ardatan/graphql-mesh/website/src/pages/docs/api/interfaces/types_src.YamlConfig.RateLimitTransformConfig.md

 • **identifier**: `string`

-The identifier expression that determines the identity of the request (e.g. "\{context.req.socket.remoteAddress}")
+The identifier expression that determines the identity of the request (e.g. `{context.req.socket.remoteAddress}`)

 #### Defined in